-Furthermore, of those living in Angus, only 9.4% feel that they have an influence over local decisions, compared to 26.4% in Perth and Kinross, and 17.8% of people across Scotland who feel this way7.
+Furthermore, of those living in Angus, only 9.4% feel that they have an influence over local decisions, compared to 26.4% in Perth and Kinross, 25.5% in Fife, and 17.8% of people across Scotland7.

-Whilst this data doesn't fully cover the CWB pillars, it does suggest that there is an opportunity to develop CWB in conjunction with local anchors institutions across Angus, and Perth and Kinross.
+Whilst this data doesn't fully cover the CWB pillars, it does suggest that there is an opportunity to develop CWB in conjunction with local anchors institutions across Fife, Angus, and Perth and Kinross.